“DAMN THE PROGRAMMERS!”

 “It’s the suffering of the people.”

 “No, No, you’re all wrong.
 Look!”
-A programer hits a function key, and line upon line of code scrolls on their screen until ‘END’ appears.
+A programer hits a function key, and line upon line of code scrolls on their screen until the word ‘END’ appears.

 “Well, anyone see anything?”